muammar-yacoob/Tidy-Monkey/README.md

 ## 🚀 Installation

 1. [Download the latest release](../../releases)
-2. In Blender, go to `Edit -> Preferences -> Add-ons`
-3. Click the `Install` button and select the downloaded zip file
-4. Check the box next to `Tidy Monkey`
+2. Open Blender and drag the `TidyMonkey.zip` file into Blender workspace
-5. In Blender's viewport, press `N` key to view the newly added sidebar
+3. In Blender press `N` key to view the newly added sidebar

 <table>
 <tr>